 2. Divide the estate

-We provide a comprehensive and precise assessment of individual items, coin collections or jewellery collections.
+With a collective industry experience of over 100 years, we provide a comprehensive and precise assessment of individual items, coin or jewellery collections.

-Our collective industry experience is over 100 years.
-Our knowledge of the jewellery and watch industry is extensive, and we work closely with industry peers to provide the most accurate and impartial valuation and reports possible.
+Our knowledge of the jewellery and watch industry is extensive, working closely with industry peers to provide the most accurate and impartial valuation and reports possible.

 3. Auction the estate

 Where beneficiaries cannot agree on the estate's value, an auction generates a favourable solution for all.
-Auctioning each item allows the market to determine value and liquidate the estate in this manner.
-Imperial Jewellery is highly skilled in the curation and execution of high-end auction items.
-Roxbury’s Auction House is part of our Imperial group of companies and is a world-class Auction House.
-They have been the cornerstone of Australian auctions since 1990.
+Auctioning each item allows the market to determine value and liquidate the estate in this manner

 Valuation of estate process: